 Problems such as the ones below can be used to understand teachers' existing knowledge and to develop teachers' knowledge during professional development sessions.
-To the question "What part of the larger square does the shaded part represent?" the student answerd "1/3."
-Which of the following reasons is the most likely for such answer d' 1/3."
+To the question "What part of the larger square does the shaded part represent?" the student answered "1/3."
 Which of the following reasons is the most likely for such answer by the student? a.
 This is a correct answer b.
 The student does not understand that the denominator must include all equal parts c.
 The student made a counting error d.
 I have difficulties answering Almaz added 35 and 36 together and said that the total was 611.
 What can his teacher do to help Almaz? a.
 Provide more similar practice problems b.
-Review the topic of addition and subtraction up to 20. c.
+Review the topic of addition and subtraction up to 20 c.
 Review the topic of the place value of numbers d.
-I have difficulties answering poor subject knowledge.52 In Kenya, research has indicated that teachers often rely largely on rote memorization, recitation, and lecture to deliver information,53 and the language of the classroom is formal and devoid of any connection to the real world.54 An approach to teacher training that sufficiently includes and connects both content and pedagogical content knowledge would produce teachers better prepared to teach early-grade math concepts.
+I have difficulties answering poor subject knowledge.
+In Kenya, research has indicated that teachers often rely largely on rote memorization, recitation, and lecture to deliver information, and the language of the classroom is formal and devoid of any connection to the real world.
+An approach to teacher training that sufficiently includes and connects both content and pedagogical content knowledge would produce teachers better prepared to teach early-grade math concepts.